ibm-cloud-docs/solution-tutorials/openshift-ibm-cloud.hidden.md

 ```

-## Configure LogDNA agent for OpenShift  cluster
+## Configure {{site.data.keyword.la_short}} agent for {{site.data.keyword.openshiftshort}}  cluster

-The LogDNA agent is responsible for collecting and forwarding logs to your IBM Log Analysis with LogDNA instance.
+The {{site.data.keyword.la_short}} agent is responsible for collecting and forwarding logs to your IBM Log Analysis with LogDNA instance.
 After you provision an instance of IBM Log Analysis with LogDNA, you must configure a LogDNA agent for each log source that you want to monitor.

 To configure your Kubernetes cluster to send logs to your IBM Log Analysis with LogDNA instance, you must install a *LogDNA-agent* pod on each node of your cluster.
 The LogDNA agent reads log files from the pod where it is installed, and forwards the log data to your LogDNA instance.

 <!--##isworkshop#-->
 <!--
-{% hint style='info' %} If you've been invited to a lab account where an instance of LogDNA has already been provisioned and configured, skip the create and deploy steps and go to the step Verify the agent at the bottom.
-Find your LogDNA instance by looking at the cluster name in the tags attached to the instance. {% endhint %}
+{% hint style='info' %} If you've been invited to a lab account where an instance of {{site.data.keyword.la_short}} has already been provisioned and configured, skip the create and deploy steps and go to the step Verify the agent at the bottom.
+Find your {{site.data.keyword.la_short}} instance by looking at the cluster name in the tags attached to the instance. {% endhint %}
 -->
 <!--#/isworkshop#-->

-### Create a LogDNA service instance
+### Create a {{site.data.keyword.la_short}} service instance

 1. Click this link for [IBM Cloud Logging with LogDNA](https://cloud.ibm.com/observe/logging/create) or open the ibmcloud console, click the hamburger menu  in upper left, and choose **Observability** > **Logging**:
    1. Click **Create instance**